itsmexxie/mapping_the_internet/diglett/README.md

 ```

 The API_PORT in the docker run command must be the same one as the one you specified in the config.

-## TODO
-- [ ] implement automatic downloads of asn prefixes file with cron
-- [x] implement auth for queries